AvolitesLtd/TitanManual/docs/running-the-show/using-multiple-on-screen-workspaces.md

 Pressing <Keys.HardKey>Open/View</Keys.HardKey> takes you into the View menu.
 From here you can set up what is shown on the screen(s).

--   \[Window Options\] allows you to reposition and resize windows.
+-   <Keys.SoftKey>Window Options</Keys.SoftKey> allows you to reposition and resize windows.

--   \[Open Workspace Window\] also gives a list on the softkeys of all the possible windows, allowing you to open the one you need.
+-   <Keys.SoftKey>Open Workspace Window</Keys.SoftKey> also gives a list on the softkeys of all the possible windows, allowing you to open the one you need.